-Prior to joining Barrett & Farahany, Benjamin worked five and a half years for the U.S. Department of Labor, Office of the Solicitor (SOL).
-Benjamin was initially hired for DOL as part of SOL's Honors Program.
+Before joining Barrett & Farahany, Benjamin worked for the U.S. Department of Labor, Office of the Solicitor (SOL) for more than five years.
+He was initially hired for DOL as part of SOL's Honors Program.
 He was the first attorney in that program to work in a regional office (Atlanta).
 In addition to protecting employee rights in matters such as discrimination and overtime pay, Benjamin enforced workplace safety laws such as the Occupational Safety and Health Act and employee benefit protections such as Title I of the Employee Retirement Income Security Act.
-While employed by DOL, Benjamin drafted policy memos used by the entire agency, negotiated nationwide settlements with major corporations and won every matter that he took to trial.
+While employed by DOL, Benjamin drafted policy memos used by the entire agency, negotiated nationwide settlements with major corporations and won several trials.

-Benjamin earned his J.D. in 2006 from Duke University School of Law, where he graduated magna cum laude in the top 15% of his class.
-While studying at Duke, Benjamin was an editor on the Journal of Law and Contemporary Problems, and was a member of Phi Delta Phi, a legal ethics fraternity.
-Just before graduation, Benjamin’s classmates awarded him the Justin Miller Award for Integrity.
-Prior to law school, Benjamin graduated from Vanderbilt University summa cum laude with a B.A. in Political Science.
-At Vanderbilt, Benjamin was an occasional columnist for the student newspaper, a founding member of the student satire magazine and a member of Gamma Beta Phi, a fraternity dedicated to academic excellence and community service.
+Benjamin earned his law degree in 2006 from Duke University School of Law, where he graduated magna cum laude in the top 15% of his class.
+While studying at Duke, Benjamin was an editor on the Journal of Law and Contemporary Problems and was a member of Phi Delta Phi, a legal ethics fraternity.
+His classmates awarded him the Justin Miller Award for Integrity.
+Before law school, Benjamin graduated from Vanderbilt University summa cum laude with a B.A. in Political Science.
+At Vanderbilt, Benjamin contributed columns to the student newspaper and was a founding member of the student satire magazine.
+He was also a member of Gamma Beta Phi, a fraternity dedicated to academic excellence and community service.

-When he is not practicing law, Benjamin enjoys performing volunteer work through his church, North Avenue Presbyterian Church, watching movies, and spending as much time as he can with his wife, Christy, and their young sons, Jonathan (born 2014) and Joshua (born 2016).
+When he is not practicing law, Benjamin enjoys performing volunteer work through his church, North Avenue Presbyterian Church, where he is a deacon emeritus, watching movies, and spending time with his wife, Christy, and their sons, Jonathan and Joshua.